sixiaoyou/LeetCode-SQL/README.md

 # LeetCode-SQL
-Record SQL code by the LeetCode.
+Code in LeetCode by SQL.